 Unusual Driving Practices

 Locals basically drive like Americans or Europeans.
 There are a few practices that may be unfamiliar to foreign drivers.
 One is the left turn.
 Some Belizeans usually (not always) signal right and pull to the right when turning left across traffic, waiting for vehicles behind them to pass.
+This can be funny to watch, but always be on the look out for demented drivers that will signal one way, and then take the opposite direction.

 Best Vehicles To Drive